2020 World Peace Through Law Award & 20th Anniversary Virtual Gala – November 18, 2020

-The Whitney R. Harris World Law Institute celebrates twenty years of academic excellence in November 2020.
+The Whitney R. Harris World Law Institute celebrated twenty years of academic excellence on November 18, 2020.
 Founded in 2000 as the Washington University School of Law “Institute for Global Legal Studies,” the Institute was renamed in 2002 in honor and recognition of Whitney R. Harris’ lifelong achievements in the field of international justice, and his support of legal education and research.

 The World Peace Through Law Award is bestowed upon an individual who, by his or her work and writings, has considerably advanced the rule of law and thereby contributed to world peace.
 Established in 2006 by a gift from Whitney and Anna Harris, the Award recognizes individuals who have achieved great distinction in the field of international law and international relations.

 The 2020 World Peace Through Law Award laureate, Ms. Patricia Viseur Sellers, is an international criminal lawyer.
 She is the Special Advisor for Gender for the Office of the Prosecutor of the International Criminal Court, a Visiting Fellow at Kellogg College of the University of Oxford where she teaches international criminal law and human rights law and was the Legal Advisor for Gender, Acting Head of the Legal Advisory Section, and a prosecutor at the Yugoslav (ICTY) Tribunal from 1994-2007 and the Legal Advisor for Gender at the Rwanda Tribunal (ICTR) from 1995-1999.
 Ms. Sellers advises governments, international institutions, and civil society organizations on international criminal law and humanitarian law.
 Her expertise focuses on the strategic investigation and prosecution of sexual violence.

 2018 – Judge Christine Van den Wyngaert